-To help you out, and to help you get the most out of every single strength-training session you participate in, here are four reasons why your muscles are not growing the way you would like them to.
+To help you out, and to help you get the most out of every single strength-training workout, here are four reasons why your muscles may not be growing the way you would like them to:

 You don’t measure progress by how sore you are, or by how much time you physically spent at the gym working out.
 Instead, you measure progress in ways that are measurable and visible.
-The ability to perform more controlled reps with the same weight, or the ability to lift heavier weight with good form, is an example of progress.
+The ability to perform more controlled reps with the same weight, or the ability to lift heavier weight with good form, are both examples of progress.
 Another example of progress is an obvious improvement in the way your body looks.
-Remember that you need to maximize every single rep during every single workout, and intensity is a huge factor in stimulating muscle growth.
+Remember that you need to maximize every single rep during every single set; and the amount of resistance is a huge factor in stimulating muscle growth.

 Instead of choosing to rest, a lot of people overtrain their muscles.
 When overtaining occurs, these people’s bodies never get the opportunity to repair the muscle tissues that were torn while they were working out.
 When that happens, the muscles begin to atrophy, and they become stagnant in their growth.

-You should never sacrifice the form of your lifts for the sake of being able to move heavier weights.
-Instead, make sure you concentrate on maintaining impeccable form, because maintaining good form is going to keep you from getting injured, and it’s going to get you the results you’re looking for.
+You should never sacrifice form and technique for the sake of being able to move heavier weights.
+Instead, make sure you concentrate on maintaining impeccable form, because maintaining good form is going to lower the possibility of being injured, and it’s going to help you build the muscle you are looking for.

 I hope this explanation of why your muscles may not be growing will help you to improve your workouts and kickstart a fresh round of muscle growth for you.
 For more great fitness tips, feel free to check out the rest of the blog at RonWilliamsFitness.com, and also the Ron Williams channel on YouTube!